Skip to main content

 Assess and improve your code review culture.
 Identify toxic patterns and build psychological safety in your engineering team.

 Code review is where engineering culture lives or dies.
-It's where knowledge transfers, quality standards are enforced, and engineers learn from each other.
-But it's also where toxic dynamics can fester—dismissive comments, endless nitpicking, or reviews that feel like gatekeeping rather than collaboration.
+It is where knowledge transfers, quality standards are enforced, and engineers learn from each other.
+But it is also where toxic dynamics can take root: dismissive comments, endless nitpicking, or reviews that feel like gatekeeping rather than collaboration.
+According to research by Bacchelli and Bird at Microsoft, the top motivation developers cite for code review is finding defects, but the top actual outcome is knowledge transfer - a mismatch that shapes how teams experience the process.

-This guide shows you how to assess your code review culture, identify problematic patterns, and build psychological safety that makes reviews productive rather than painful.
+This guide shows you how to assess your code review culture, identify problematic patterns with measurable data, and build psychological safety that makes reviews productive rather than painful.

 The Purpose of Code Review